edbzn/edbzn.github.io/content/blog/a-practical-guide-to-building-cross-platform-apps-with-angular-ionic-capacitor-and-nx-part-1/index.md

 ## Conclusion

-In this article, you’ve set up an Nx workspace, configured Angular, Ionic, and Capacitor, and successfully ran your app on the web and Android platforms.
-With these foundations in place, you’re ready to expand your app’s capabilities and target additional platforms.
-Stay tuned for the next part of this series, where we’ll dive deeper into building and deploying cross-platform features.
+In this article, you've set up an Nx workspace, configured Angular, Ionic, and Capacitor, and successfully ran your app on the web and Android platforms.
+With these foundations in place, you're ready to expand your app's capabilities and target additional platforms.
+Stay tuned for the next part of this series, where we'll dive deeper into building and deploying cross-platform features.

 ### References: